 I am an Associate Professor of Computer Science at Stony Brook University.
-I co-direct the Computer Architecture Stony Brook (COMPAS) Lab.
+I direct the Computer Architecture Stony Brook (COMPAS) Lab.
 Prior to joining Stony Brook, I completed my Ph.D. at Carnegie Mellon University (CMU) under the supervision of Babak Falsafi.
 While completing my dissertation, I spent several years working remotely from Ecole Polytechnique Fédérale de Lausanne (EPFL).

 My research interests are in the area of computer architecture, with emphasis on the design of server systems.
 I work on the entire computing stack, from server software and operating systems, to networks and processor microarchitecture.
-My current research projects include FPGA accelerator integration into server environments (e.g., Intel HARP, Microsoft Catapult, and Amazon F1), FPGA programmability (e.g., virtual memory and high-level synthesis), accelerators for machine learning (e.g., convolutional neural networks), efficient network processing and software-defined networking, speculative performance and energy-enhancing techniques for high-performance processors, and programming models and mechanisms for emerging memory technologies (e.g., HBM and 3D XPoint).
+My current research projects include FPGA accelerator integration into server environments (e.g., Intel HARP, Microsoft Catapult, and Amazon F1), FPGA programmability (e.g., virtual memory and high-level synthesis), accelerators for machine learning (e.g., transformers and convolutional neural networks), efficient network processing and software-defined networking, speculative performance and energy-enhancing techniques for high-performance processors, and programming models and mechanisms for emerging memory technologies (e.g., HBM and 3D XPoint).

 If you are a PhD student at Stony Brook and want to work with me, please send me email to arrange an appointment.